KadirDokur/BashScripting/README.md

 A Bash scripting repostiory which serves as an introduction to beginners.
+The scripts that carry the same name as its folder, are the first scripts that are very basic.
+Preferred to create multiple scripts that serves a specific purpose inside a single folder instead of a one big file with everything in it.

 Most scripts are taken from the video series that I linked below.
+Mostly..

 https://www.youtube.com/watch?v=2733cRPudvI&list=PLT98CRl2KxKGj-VKtApD8-zCqSaN2mD4w&index=1